y-takefuji/pedhosp/README.md

 # pedhosp

 <pre>
-The goal of this program is to visualize the number of pedeatric COVID-19 admissions from Aug 8, 2020 to June 15, 2024 in the US.
+The goal of this program is to visualize the number of pedeatric COVID-19 hospitalizations from Aug 8, 2020 to June 15, 2024 in the US.
 To install pedhosp, use pip command.
 $ pip install pedhosp